 Healthcare coverage is a valuable benefit offered to eligible veterans.
-There are several criteria that must be met in order to qualify for this benefit.
+There are several criteria that must be met in order to qualify for VA healthcare.
 The following information will help you evaluate and determine if you are indeed eligible to apply for coverage and what documentation will be required for the application process.

 Perhaps the single most important document in determining your eligibility status is your DD 214 form.
 It will provide you with many necessary pieces of information to determine whether or not you meet the criteria.
 The first thing to take note of is the character of your discharge status.